 “I’m tired of your foolish rhetoric about the “homosexual agenda.”
 You are cruel and ignorant.
 You have been robbing me of the joys of motherhood.”

 I am the Mom of two LGBTQ children.
 I love them and advocate for them daily.
+I shared my story on the TED stage and that talk has more than a million views.
 I stand against the hate, condemnation, judgment, and abuse – most of it coming from the non-affirming, behavior-focused Christian church.
-“Why are you so mean?” people ask.
-“Why do you have to be divisive?”
+“Why do you have to be divisive?” people ask.
 As if I’m the one kicking people out.

 So let me make this clear.
 Because like the Mother who wrote the following letter, “I’ve taken enough from you good people.”

 This is not a debate.
 This is not a discussion.
 There are not two sides to this “issue.”

 Only one “side” is bullying and demeaning children, kicking them out of their homes and onto the streets to be brutalized.
 Only one side is turning them out of churches with phrases like “disgusting” abomination, denying housing, denying health benefits, denying job protection, denying their human right to live as they were created.
 And they do this “in God’s name.”

 They are without defense.